Follow a Path, Not Random Classes

 Entrance Course – Foundations of Shodo

-You learn to focus on a single stroke at a time, returning to the basics until your hand and attention begin to move as one.
+In the Entrance Course, you establish posture, brush control, and essential forms that support all future practice.
+You learn to focus on a single stroke at a time, returning again and again to the same fundamentals until your hand and attention begin to move as one.

 Development Course – Expanding Your Practice